LiskHQ/lisk-desktop/docs/PROTOCOL_GUIDE.md

 Everything that comes after `lisk://` is treated as a route so this example will open Lisk app on wallet page.

 #### Voting protocol
-Makes voting for delegates easier `lisk://main/voting/vote?votes=thepool,4miners.net` or `lisk://delegates/vote?votes=thepool,4miners.net` It will open lisk app and select delegates automatically `thepool` and `4miners.net`
+Makes voting for validators easier `lisk://main/voting/vote?votes=thepool,4miners.net` or `lisk://delegates/vote?votes=thepool,4miners.net` It will open lisk app and select validators automatically `thepool` and `4miners.net`

 :exclamation: Please keep in mind that We don't use `/main` route anymore but some websites still relay on an old url so We are allowing `/main` in this particular case `main/voting/vote`.